smart-data-models/dataModel.Parking/ParkingSpot/doc/spec.md

     saved by FIWARE's IoT Agent.
 Note: This attribute has not been harmonized to keep backwards compatibility with current FIWARE reference implementations.

-    -   Attribute type: [DateTime](https://schema.org/DateTime).
+    -   Attribute type: Property.
+[DateTime](https://schema.org/DateTime).
 There can be production environmments where the attribute type is equal to the `ISO8601` string.
 If so, it must be considered as a synonym of `DateTime`.